aranelpalantir/UpdateManager/README.md

 - **ExeFileName**: The name of the application’s executable file.
 - **UpdateCheckUrl**: URL or local path to the update information file (supports both remote and local sources).
+- **LogsFolder**: Folder where log files will be stored.
+This can be an absolute or relative path.
+If left empty, an `Logs` folder will be created in the same directory where the executable is running.
 - **ApplicationFolder**: The folder where the application is installed and run.
 This can be an absolute or relative path.
 If left empty, the application will use the folder where the executable is running.
 - **UpdatesFolder**: Folder where update files will be downloaded and stored.
 This can be an absolute or relative path.
 If left empty, an `Updates` folder will be created in the same directory where the executable is running.
 - **BackupsFolder**: Folder where backups of the current version will be saved.
 This can be an absolute or relative path.
 If left empty, a `Backups` folder will be created in the same directory where the executable is running.
 - **ProductionArtifacts**: List of files or directories that should be copied after the update.
 Paths can be absolute or relative.
 - **ExcludeFromBackup**: Files and directories to exclude from the backup process.
 - **ExcludeFromDelete**: Files and directories to exclude from deletion during the update.
+- **AutoStopApplication**: (true/false) Automatically stop the application before applying the update.
+- **AutoRestartApplication**: (true/false) Automatically restart the application after applying the update.
+- **ApplicationPoolName**: The name of the IIS application pool to stop and restart during the update process (if the application is hosted on IIS).

 ### Update Info Format